Have you ever worn the same thing as someone else to a party?

 So if you’re wondering where to start with often limited resources, then:

-• Do NOT immediately look for what users are searching on Google for.
+- Do NOT immediately look for what users are searching on Google for.
 Most searches do NOT end in a purchase, remember?
-Instead, use informed research and ask them what they’d like to see from you.
+Instead, use research to inform your strategy and ask them what they’d like to see from you.

 With the right amount of effort and willingness, you’ll not just be creating content that delights your audiences.. but also your audience’s audiences.